ibm-cloud-docs/vpc/ppnlb-create.md

 # Creating a Private Path network load balancer
 {: #ppnlb-ui-creating-private-path-network-load-balancer}

-Accounts with special approval can attach an ALB to a Private Path NLB pool, enabling access to on-prem resources while maintaining a private connection across IBM Cloud.
-{: preview}

 You can use a Private Path network load balancer (NLB) only with a Private Path service.
 Create the Private Path NLB from the [Load Balancers for VPC page](/infrastructure/provision/loadBalancer) or as part of the Private Path service provisioning process.
 You can create a Private Path network load balancer by using the console, CLI, API, or Terraform.
 {: shortdesc}